How narcissists love bombing affects our beliefs.

-You can be overwhelmed by their need to spend all their time with you, or bombarding you with messages and calls.
+You can be overwhelmed by their need to spend all their time with you or bombard you with messages and calls.

 They can plaster your social media with decelerations of love, message as soon as they wake up, leave for work, on their breaks, calling you to find out all about you, this flattery can make you feel flattered and seem like they genuinely care, it can also make you feel somewhat uneasy.

 This is all manipulation to confuse your mind, which causes cognitive dissonance and then induced Compliance.
-Cognitive dissonance is a state of mind, when your own thoughts are conflicted, where there is conflicting, beliefs, realities or thoughts.
-Narcissists help you at the start to gain admiration from you, and they will then at some point, use this against you to break down your boundaries.
+Cognitive dissonance is a state of mind when your own thoughts are conflicted, where there is conflicting beliefs, realities or opinions.
+Narcissists help you at the start to gain admiration from you, and they will then, at some point, use this against you to break down your boundaries.
 Gaslighting with words such as.”
 After all, I did for you.”
 Or words to that effect.
-With most narcissistic people once you are hooked, they’ll actually no longer be doing anything for you, yet they’ll constantly remind you of things they have in the past.
+With most narcissistic people, once you are hooked, they’ll actually no longer be doing anything for you, yet they’ll constantly remind you of things they have in the past.

 You’re used to spending so much time around them, often dropping your hobbies as they so desperately wanted to be with you.
 They make you feel so good about yourself in the beginning, then they’ll just disappear on you, again manipulation of your mind, as you lived that life, that reality when they wanted to spend so much time with you.
 Then you are left believing it’s your fault.
 They’ll start putting you down, Invalidating you to manipulate your self-worth further and gain more control over your mind.
 All those first promises they suddenly change to, they’re not ready for marriage, they never said that, or you took it out of context.
 This is all a form of Gaslighting, which is an insidious form of mental abuse to get you to doubt your own reality.

-The ups and downs release cortisol from the stress and dopamine from the highs, these are highly addictive natural chemicals the body releases, and you do become addicted, once addicted it becomes increasingly harder to walk free.
+The ups and downs release cortisol from the stress and dopamine from the highs, these are highly addictive natural chemicals the body releases, and you do become addicted.
+Once addicted, it becomes increasingly harder to walk free.
 You will have, or you will reach that point where you break free, learn about what’s happened to you and never go back.